 Buying shares of stocks that tend to weather recessions well and pay solid dividends can offset the losses from the more volatile investment.
 Keep in mind that there is no guarantee that one stock will go up while the other goes down.

-One common hedging strategy employed by portfolio managers and individual investors to reduce risk and increase returns is portfolio diversification.
+One common hedging strategy employed by investment advisers and individual investors to reduce risk and increase returns is portfolio diversification.
 This includes buying a mix of stocks, bonds, commodities, and other investments that respond differently to market fluctuations.

-Most investors will never need to put hedging into practice.
+Most investment advisers will never need to put hedging into practice.
 It’s unlikely that you’ll trade a derivative contract or exercise a put option to hedge a stock pick.
 However, having the knowledge will help you understand how investors and companies protect themselves against volatility.

-Instead of hedging individual stocks or index funds within your portfolio, consider hiring an advisor to help you balance your risk.
-A traditional advisor or a robo advisor can help you build a well-diversified portfolio.
+Instead of hedging individual stocks or index funds within your portfolio, consider hiring an adviser to help you balance your risk.
+A traditional adviser or a robo advisor can help you build a well-diversified portfolio.
 This can help you hedge your investment risks and ride out the day-to-day market fluctuations.

 The bottom line on hedging

-Hedging is a common strategy used by companies, portfolio managers, and some individual investors to manage risk.
+Hedging is a common strategy used by companies, investment advisers, and some individual investors to manage risk.

 Risk is an inherent element of investing so it’s important to learn the different risk management strategies employed by professional investors and companies.
 This will make you a better investor and expand your understanding of the stock market.

 Ready to get started?
 Put your investment on autopilot with Wealthsimple Invest, an intelligent portfolio of low-fee funds that helps you minimize risk while maximizing rewards.
 We’ll help you choose a risk level you’re comfortable with and helps you reach your financial goals.
 Get started today in just a few minutes.